GSBicalho/TrueNgine/README.md

 It also allows the user to rotate the shape, move around it, and also move the location and directions of all the cameras generated.

+The polytopes in the exemples were largely generated using [this](https://github.com/GSBicalho/Function-Approximation) code by Professor [Antonio Castlo Filho](http://conteudo.icmc.usp.br/Portal/Pessoas/Detalhes.php?id=132404).

 ## Cutting the Space
 This part of the rendering takes the ND model and, given a position in the last dimension, slices it so that only the part that intersects the current viewed space is seen.